DSPS is here to help! Below are the answers to some of the most frequent inquiries we receive.

 The student should meet with the course instructor first to address concerns about obtaining notes for the class.
 If this is not resolved within a reasonable time (often a couple of class meetings or a week depending on how often the class meets), the student or the instructor should request assistance from DSPS for alternate solutions.

 If you feel that you are not obtaining reasonable accommodations as stated on the Confidential Memo presented to your instructor, then you should first approach your instructor to discuss concerns.
 If you still need assistance, contact the DSPS Coordinator.

 What if I want to file a formal complaint or grievance regarding discrimination on the basis of disability?

-You can contact the Vice President of Students Services at (916) 691-7487.
+Please review the list of Los Rios compliance officers.
 You may also contact the California Office of Civil Rights in San Francisco.